RoiYehezkel/HuffmanCode/README.md

 # HuffmanCode
-Compresses and Decompress using Huffman.
+Compresses and Decompress using Huffman algorithm.